It’s all about coming together

 For some group members, it is a lifeline – receiving the support they need or tackling loneliness and isolation.
 For others, it’s a way of taking part and living a full life.
 From the profoundly consequential to having a laugh with friends – all of these groups are the magic that binds our community together.
 And it all needs transport to make it work.

 It’s no good if you can’t get there

 The idea was simple.
 What if the transport could be held in common for the community, with each group only paying for what it used?
 The idea of Group Transport was born.
-Leeds Alternative Travel started out with just this idea in 1997, holding community minibuses in common on behalf of civil society in Leeds.
+Bristol Community Transport started out with just this idea in 1985, holding the transport assets for Bristol's community.
 There are now 1500 or so community transport operators up and down the country, most of whom provide exactly this service to their own communities.

 Enshrined in law

 Minibuses are pretty big vehicles that can carry a lot of people.
 This means that they are tightly regulated – who can drive them, what licence is required, maintenance and operating rules and so on.
 In the mid-1980s, the government wanted to tighten the regulations for minibuses in general, but recognised how much communities depended on them.

 The 1985 Transport Act wanted to protect community minibuses, creating a special class of licence – Section 19 permits*.
 These have a much lower level of paperwork, driver requirements etc than for minibuses operated for a profit – making the whole thing easier and cheaper to run.
 But you still need a permit, there is still regulation and the people best placed to hold these permits were the community transport organisations who knew how they worked.
 This is why Group Transport is a membership scheme - community groups are joining us to access our Section 19 permit - and our transport expertise.